7

 Discussing the Portfolio with Your Students

 The following information provides a more in-depth explanation of portfolios that you can use for handouts that you give to your students at the start of the portfolio sequence.
 You are free to modify this information as you see fit for the context of your particular class; however, all instructors should clearly identify the requirements for the portfolio—including the learning goals and requirements for paper selection.
 It is also helpful to provide students with a checklist of the items to include in their portfolios.
-As you will see, the language of the portfolio rubric is used throughout these two packets to emphasize how the portfolio will be evaluated.
-(For more sample materials, portfolio prompts, and a useful power point, please consult the PWR website.)
+As you will see, the language of the portfolio rubric is used throughout to emphasize how the portfolio will be evaluated.
+(For more sample materials, portfolio prompts, and more, check out the PWR Instructor Archive — you can use the search bar to type in “portfolio” and find a range of relevant materials.)

 Portfolio Assignment Packet